 They solve different problems.
 Understanding the difference tells you where each belongs in your dog’s routine.

 Active prey drive tools require engagement between the dog and its own instincts, under handler direction.
 The best ones tap into natural behavior patterns, not just food-seeking mechanics.
+For more on what separates a durable trainer-grade pole from cheap competitors, see why fiberglass wins.

 Use both.
 Puzzle toys have a place in the rotation.
-But if you’re choosing a primary tool for a large dog with real drive, the active prey drive tool wins on every axis that matters: physical output, drive resolution, impulse control, and the bond that only happens during active shared play.
+But if you are choosing a primary tool for a large dog with real drive, the active prey drive tool wins on every axis that matters: physical output, drive resolution, impulse control, and the bond that only happens during active shared play.

 Is This the Right Tool for Your Dog?

-- Large dogs (40+ lbs) with high prey drive
+- Large dogs (30+ lbs) with high prey drive

-- Dogs that destroy toys and furniture
+- Any breed that destroys toys and furniture

 - Dogs still restless or hyper after walks